For help with an Arizona Deed, contact us at (928) 445-3230.

 Special Warranty Deed

-A special warranty deed, instead of warranting the title as against all persons, merely warrants the title against claims that arose during the period the grantor held title to the property.
+A special warranty deed, instead of warranting the title as against all persons, merely warrants the title against claims that arose during the period the grantor held title.
 A special warranty deed guarantees that the grantor has done nothing during the time he held title to the property which has, or which might in the future, affect the grantee’s title.

 Quit Claim Deed

-A quit claim deed transfers whatever interest the grantor may have, without warranty of any kind.
-Such a deed makes no warranties as to the title but simply transfers to the buyer whatever interest the grantor has if any.
+A quitclaim deed transfers whatever interest the grantor may have, without warranty of any kind.
+Such a deed makes no warranties as to the title; it simply transfers to the buyer whatever interest the grantor has, if any.